 Karen, from PreKinders, has a great list of activities to use with her word cards.

 The second week in the Human Body Unit,

 covered the subject of our largest organ: our skin.

 Skin, at a preschool level, is very simplified.
 I like to teach my students how their skin grows and moves with them, never needing to be changed, unlike the clothes we outgrow.
 We talk about how our skin is like a protective coat for everything inside our bodies and how we can take care of it.
 During this lesson, I read 'The Skin You Live In', by Michael Tyler.

-During the week, we discussed the word "shades" and how our skin isn't different colors, but all unique shades of one color.
+During the week, we discuss the word "shades" and how every one of us has a beautiful and unique shade of skin; observing the beauty in diversity in our classroom and around the world.
 To teach this concept, I read the book 'Shades of People', by Shelley Rotner and Sheila M. Kelly.
 My students then compared their unique shade of skin to the other students in the class and we talked about how our shade of skin can change with emotions or environment, such as tanning or sunburn.